 Aztekium ritteri (Boed.)
 Boed.

-Aztekium ritteri is a small cactus with spherical stems with 9 to 11 ribs that usually have transverse wrinkles.
+Aztekium ritteri is a small cactus with spherical stems with 9 to 11 ribs, usually with transverse wrinkles.
 The stems grow up to 2 inches (5 cm) in diameter, slowly offsetting to form small clumps over the years.
-Its color varies from pale green to grayish-green.
-The center of the stem contains a lot of white wool.
-Flowers are small, up to 0.4 inches (1 cm) wide, with white petals and pinkish sepals, and appear throughout the summer.
+Their color varies from pale green to grayish-green.
+The center of the stems contains a lot of white wool.
+Flowers are up to 0.4 inches (1 cm) in diameter, with white petals and pinkish sepals, and appear throughout the summer.
 They are followed by small pink fruits that open when ripe and let out tiny seeds.

 How to Grow and Care